mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 ### Interview Process

 We can hire from many countries and regions across the globe.
-While in-office interviews typically go through 1 - 3 interview rounds, our candidates and interviewers may be located in various timezones and therefore each interview is scheduled separately.
+While in-office interviews typically go through 1-3 interview rounds, our candidates and interviewers may be located in various time zones and therefore each interview is scheduled separately.

 ## Interview Stages